 YANGON, Myanmar (AP) -- Myanmar has sent out a surprisingly broad guest list for elections Sunday, hoping to showcase its democratic credentials to the world.

-The by-election is likely to mark a symbolic turning point by bringing opposition leader and Nobel peace laureate Aung San Suu Kyi into Parliament for the first time.
+The by-election is likely to mark a symbolic turning point by bringing opposition leader and Nobel peace laureate Aung San Suu Kyi into Parliament for the first time, an event that would raise hopes for a more representative government after a half-century of repressive military rule.

 However, with less than 10 percent of the chambers' seats contested, the polling will not shift power away from the military-dominated ruling party.
 Still, the government hopes foreign observers endorse the polling to help lift the country's pariah status.